testofthings/toolsaf/documentation/CreatingSecurityStatements.md

 * Any (`system.any`): Conceptual node for services provided by the environment, e.g. a network router
 * Broadcast (`system.broadcast`): **TODO**

 Each node must be assigned a name.
-It’s best to name them according to what they represent.
+It's best to name them according to what they represent.
 For instance, if the system includes a smart plug, it should be added to the system like this:
 ```python3
 smart_plug = system.device("Smart Plug")
 ```

 Nodes representing _backend_ services have an additional requirement.
 When defining them, you must specify the top-level protocols they serve and provide their DNS name.
-Here’s an example:"
+Here's an example:"
 ```python3
 code_repository = system.backend("Code Repository").serve(HTTP, TLS(auth=True)).dns("github.com")
 ```
 The code above creates a system backend called 'Code Repository' that supports HTTP and authenticated TLS, with a DNS name of _github.com_.
 Note that adding a protocol like `TCP` to the `serve` call is only necessary if no higher-level protocol is used.

-Connections from one system component to another are defined using the right and left shift operators `>>`, `<<`.
-The right shift operator indicates that a connection is sent from A to B. As an example, the statement `mobile >> backend_1` means that the mobile application initiates communications by connecting to backend service 1.
-On the other hand, the statement `mobile << backend_1` indicates that a connection is sent from B to A. So the statement's meaning becomes that communications between the mobile application and the backend service are initiated by the backend service.

 Connections between system components are defined using the right and left shift operators `>>` `<<`.
 The right shift operator indicates a connection from A to B. For example, the statement `mobile >> backend_1` means that the mobile application initiates a connection with backend service 1.
 Conversely, the left shift operator indicates a connection from B to A, so `mobile << backend_1` means that the backend service initiates communication with the mobile application.